pedro-h-mendes/output-decoders-geracao-de-musica/README.md

 * **Is suggested** installing the Miniconda for python enviroment management
 * Python 3.6.7
-* Installing the packages using pip in requirements.txt file:
+* Install the packages using pip in requirements.txt file:
 	```
 	pip install -r requirements.txt
 	```